 The DeYoung Natural Area combines an historic farmstead with a mile of shoreline on Cedar Lake and was preserved with support from the Michigan Natural Resources Trust Fund.
-The farmstead dates back to 1870 and the area is named for the innovative farmer Louis DeYoung.
-The Leelanau TART trail bisects this property and a Universal Access trail leads to a lakeside fishing pier.
-Upland trails wind past heritage apple trees and a permaculture landscape.
+The farmstead dates back to 1855 and the area is named for the innovative farmer Louis DeYoung.
+The Leelanau TART trail bisects this property and a Universal Access trail leads to a lakeside fishing and wildlife observation deck.
+Upland trails wind around a historic farmstead, hardwood forests, open fields and two streams.
 Elmwood Township owns the lakeside portion of the property, which is managed by the Leelanau Conservancy.

-- Universal access trail (.5 mile) leads to Cedar Lake fishing pier - Upland trail system (1.5 miles) around historic farmstead - Forested stream valley lush with horsetail, cedar swamp - · Woodpeckers, nesting wood warbler, green heron - Historic farmland managed by local farmers
+- Universal access trail (.7 mile) leads to Cedar Lake fishing pier - Upland trail system (1.8 miles) around a historic farmstead - Forested stream valley lush with horsetail, cedar swamp - · Woodpeckers, nesting wood warbler, green heron